annapamma/PathwayAssessor/pathway_assessor/README.md

 ### Description

-This function returns a dataframe of pathways x samples, with
+This function returns a dataframe of pathways x samples.
+Each value is an overrepresentation or underrepresentation score for a given pathway calculated by harmonically averaging all of the gene rank-based p-values for each gene that pathway.

 ### Usage
 ```